ibm-cloud-docs/openshift/openshift_tutorial_vpc.md

 Create an {{site.data.keyword.cloud_notm}} Virtual Private Cloud (VPC) environment.
 Then, create a {{site.data.keyword.openshiftlong_notm}} cluster on the VPC infrastructure.
 For more information about VPC, see [Getting Started with Virtual Private Cloud](/docs/vpc?topic=vpc-getting-started).
 {: shortdesc}

 1. Log in to the account, resource group, and {{site.data.keyword.cloud_notm}} region where you want to create your VPC environment.
-The VPC must be set up in the same multizone metro location where you want to create your cluster.
+The VPC must be set up in the same multizone metro region where you want to create your cluster.
 In this tutorial you create a VPC in `us-south`.
 For other supported regions, see [Multizone metros for VPC clusters](/docs/openshift?topic=openshift-regions-and-zones).
 If you have a federated ID, include the `--sso` option.
     ```sh
     ibmcloud login -r us-south [-g <resource_group>] [--sso]
     ```